Hi there, you know where I am currently living?

 They also have lots of different cuts of steak including water buffalo (a bit tough, but tasty), which kind of inspired me to write a post about the 4 different cuts of beef steak and how to wield them.

 I included certain sauces you can use on them, but they are all perfect for any of the Hot Sauce Willies hot sauces – perhaps they can recommend one of their favorites for each type?

 She orders some chilli and slathers the food in the raw chilli mixed with soy sauce.

-Now I am not talking about this is mocking way rather that in the East, they love chilli.
+Now I am not talking about this in a mocking way rather than in the East, they love chili.
 I mean really love it.
 Maybe as much as I love tomato sauce and fries?

 Anyway, the point here is that my wife is super healthy and when I look around, most of the general Lao population are also super healthy.

 I see the older folks kneeling down and squatting in peculiar positions, and none of them have any creaking or cracking knees or joints when they move!

 Heck, I would say that my dad is a healthy(ish) kind of guy, yet he still has knee issues.
 My granddaddy was also a very healthy specimen but still needed to have one of his knees replaced.